deadb0d4/deadb0d4.github.io/_posts/2022-06-06-cxx-coros-are-great.markdown

 I see a small inconvenience with these customization points, though.
 Libraries will probably present their own coroutines and awaitables for their concurrency model.
 Hence, its users won't be able to just say `co_await` without integration with the library.
 It's ok but it might be cumbersome to do.

-For now, c++ coroutines are superior already.
+The c++ coroutines are superior already.
 One can control virtually anything that is happening inside their coroutines.

 # References